 Quotations and references should be used in most written pieces of work to provide support for ideas, analysis and argumentation.
 Other people's ideas should always be acknowledged and referenced.
 (For more information on this, see the section on how to avoid plagiarism).
 Doing so ensures that you show careful consideration of the development of your work, that you have consulted experts in order to form a valid perspective.
 You must cite everything you have borrowed including facts and paraphrased ideas.
-This Policy has been amended to include the introduction of the Careers Programme, all elements particular to this programme will be in effect from August 2020.

 At the end of each piece of written work, there should be a Works Cited (bibliography) following the MLA style guide (see the end of this document for an example and/or the section on Works Cited).